matthew-ia/cayo/README.md

 ## Cayo Components

-Cayo Components, or Cayos, are Svelte components that are bundled into client friendly JS, and mount to the output HTML during client runtime.
+Cayo Components, or Cayos, are Svelte components that are bundled into client-friendly JavaScript, and mount to the output HTML during client runtime.
 These work like having contained Svelte apps within your page, rather than your whole page being a Svelte app.

-Cayos are an opt-in feature, and require a few things.
+Cayos require a few things.
 You must:
 - _Register_ them by using the `<Cayo>` component
   - You will need to import from the `cayo` package: `import { Cayo } from 'cayo'`
 - Include the `.cayo` infix in your Cayo's filename (e.g., `some.cayo.svelte`)
-- Use the [Render Hook](#render-hook) in an [entry](#entries) for the page rendering the Cayo
+- Use the [Render Hook](#render-hook) in an [entry](#entries) to render them on a page during runtime

-The `<Cayo>` component doesn't actually render your Cayos—instead it creates _placeholders_ for them, which are used to mount them to the page.
+The `<Cayo>` component doesn't actually render your Cayos—instead it creates _placeholders_ for them, which are used by the Render Hook to mount them to the page.

 ### Basic Usage